mattroseman/gogomedia-backend/README.md

 4. create a test database (optional)

-5. `cp alembic_template.ini alembic.ini`
-change the `sqlalchemy.url` to the correct value

-6. `cp config_template.ini config.ini`
+5. `cp config_template.ini config.ini`
 change the `sqlalchemy.url` to the correct value change the `sqlalchemy.test.url` to the correct value (optional)

+6. `export DATABASE_URL=postgresql://username:password@databaseserver/gogomedia`

-6. run `alembic upgrade head` to setup the production database
+7. run `alembic upgrade head` to setup the production database

 ## Running
 run `python app.py` to start the server